A New Era for U.S. Army Fitness

 Pass or Fail

-The test scoring system is still preliminary, but for the test 100 points is the maximum score, and 60 points is the minimum passing score.
+The test scoring system is still preliminary, but for the test 100 points is the maximum score, and 60 points are the minimum passing score.

 The standards may vary, however, depending on the occupational specialty or unit of the test subject.
 Currently, the Army is considering classifying the physical demands of its various occupations as "heavy," "significant," or "moderate."